 So let go, put everything down, everything except the knowing.
 Don't be fooled if visions or sounds arise in your mind during meditation.
 Lay them all down.
 Don't take hold of anything at all, just stay with this unified awareness.
 Don't worry about the past or the future, just be still and you will reach the place where there's no advancing, no retreating and no stopping, where there's nothing to grasp at or cling to.
 Why?
-Because there's no self, no "me" or "mine."
+Because there's no self, no 'me' or 'mine'.
 It's all gone.
-The Buddha taught to empty yourself of everything in this way, not to carry anything around... to know, and having known, let go.
+The Buddha taught to empty yourself of everything in this way, not to carry anything around; he taught us to know, and having known, let go.